xpmethod/xpmethod.github.io/lab-culture.md

 of activity.
 Locations of power, such as the lectern or the center of the room, should be systematically ceded and inverted.

-2. Economy of attention--think carefully of other people's time.
+2. Economy of attention---think carefully of other people's time.
 Yield the floor and delegate authority.
 Come to definite conclusions that let people know that you are done.
 Conversations should move to various islands.
 Structure and preparation is a sign of respect for your audience.
 Ask